 Yes.
 You can substitute a team member change after registration, but this must be done before the day of the event.
 You must notify Nashville Fit Magazine of your change.
 Remember, you must have a minimum of two people and a maximum of four on your team.
 Email email@example.com to make a team change request.

 It depends on the size of your heat.
-Athletes should expect to be on the field for at least one hour and up to two hours if you are competing in a larger division like the 20s and 30s age groups.
+Athletes should expect to be on the field for at least one hour and a half and up to two and a half hours if you are competing in a larger division like the 20s and 30s age groups.